jacobtomlinson/carte-noire/drafts/untitled.md

 When the bottom of the sun hits the horizon, I realize it must be getting late.
 Judging by our proximity to sunset, it may already be past 5.
 I need to get home, and it seems I'm really far as it is.
 I look to my right and left, and **all** of the buildings are faded light blue at this point.
 It's almost unsettling.

 I stop, and start to turn towards the opposite direction.
 Before I finish turning, I hear a sound, the first sound I've heard since stepping on these tracks.
 It sounds like.. steam of some sort.

+The train cruises towards us at a surprisingly swift pace.
+Its hull shines a golden orange, while the machine releases silver steam with an almost bluish tint.
+The train seems to shine bright, as if it is reflecting sunlight that has long since left the sky.
+But when I look closely, I see that the metal is dull and faded at the same time.
+It feels surreal and real all at once.

+Still hypnotized by the mirage, I remain standing unwittingly on the tracks, as time (or just the train, I can't tell) slows down gradually.
+Each second, as it inches forward, its proximity to me becomes more and more apparent, and my subconscious starts to fire warning signs.
+I can almost feel the synapses trying to jumpstart my mind into action.
+Yet I remain still.
+The train is real, but I have this feeling, this *intuition* that it will do nothing but pass through me.
+Like its material is not metal, but indiscriminate particles of light that came together to form this illusion of an orange-ish train, only to dissipate into nothingness soon thereafter.
+This image implants itself into my head, and as the train gets closer, the image becomes clearer, until it's all I can feel.
+Until the dreaminess, the fantasticality of it all becomes a part of me.

+I've felt pain in my life.
+Emotional pain, of course, but lots and lots of physical pain.
+But [need some philosophy about physical pain, and though it often is more 'real' than emotional pain, it's also actually more of an illusion. it passes through you in a way emotional pain doesn't. ironically, that which is in the mind is that which is real, that which is external, physical is that which is apparition]

+"Dude, what the hell?
+Snap out of it."
+Schellen pulls me from the train track a second before the train takes my place, despite my readiness to be swallowed up in its image.

 -Wake up at dawn to leave house before 7am to get to school before dad wakes up (abusive dad)